Tighter Confidence Bounds for Sequential Kernel Regression: KERNEL BANDITS

 \subsection{Kernel CMM-UCB}

 For our first variant of KernelUCB, we use our exact confidence bound $\mathrm{UCB}_{\mathcal{F}_t}(x)$.
 In particular, we set $u_t(x)$ to be the numerical solution of (\ref{eqn:ucb_cone_prog}).
-The resulting algorithm, which we call Kernel Convex Martingale Mixture UCB (Kernel CMM-UCB), is a kernelised version of the CMM-UCB algorithm for linear bandits \citep{flynn2023improved}.
+The resulting algorithm is called Kernel Convex Martingale Mixture UCB (Kernel CMM-UCB).